damachad/42_cpp_modules/README.md

 # 42_cpp_modules

-All these modules and exercises are intended to pratice and learn the basic concepts of C++.
+All these modules and exercises are intended to pratice and learn basic concepts of C++.

 ## Cpp00
 In this module, one learns the basics of C++, such as namespaces, classes, member functions, stdio streams, initialization lists, static and const.